Strikes

 The question of "which is the best martial art" has led to new forms of competition; the original Ultimate Fighting Championship in the U.S. was fought under very few rules allowing all fighting styles to enter and not be limited by the rule set.
 This has now become a separate combat sport known as mixed martial arts (MMA).
 Similar competitions such as Pancrase, DREAM, and Shooto have also taken place in Japan.
 Some martial artists compete in non-sparring competitions such as breaking or choreographed routines of techniques such as poomse, kata and aka, or modern variations of the martial arts which include dance-influenced competitions such as tricking.
 Martial traditions have been influenced by governments to become more sport-like for political purposes; the central impetus for the attempt by the People's Republic of China in transforming Chinese martial arts into the committee-regulated sport of wushu was suppressing what they saw as the potentially subversive aspects of martial training, especially under the traditional system of family lineages.
 Training in martial arts imparts many benefits to the trainee, physical, mental and spiritual.
 Through systematic practice in the martial arts a person's physical fitness may be boosted (strength, stamina, flexibility, movement coordination, etc.,)[citation needed] as the whole body is exercised and the whole muscular system is activated.
 Beyond contributing to physical fitness, martial arts training also has benefits for mental health, contributing to self-esteem, self-control, emotional and spiritual well-being.
 For this reason, a number of martial arts schools have focussed purely on therapeutic aspects, de-emphasizing the historical aspect of self-defense or combat completely.
 According to Bruce Lee, martial arts also have the nature of an art, since there is emotional communication and complete emotional expression.

 The only disadvantage that one can experience in a martial arts training is the physical hurt.
 Performing high kicks and powerful punches are potentially harmful.
 But with the option of a wooden dummy, where specific moves can be performed, one does not need to suffer in order to learn.
 Before practicing martial arts, one is required to gear up properly, with the use of leg and elbow pads, mouth guard, a helmet, etc. so as to be protected.
-Danger or injury can be acquired if one is not careful enough.
+Danger or injury can be acquired if one is not careful enough.It can also become a disadvantage if you are not physically and mentally prepared to face the challenges of this sport.
+It should be taken seriously.
+One should be determined to learn and to practice hard so as to become a good martial artist.

 Overall, there is definitely more to gain from martial arts training.
 It is beneficial in the physical, mental and emotional aspect.
 Practice and train with dedication to improve your skills.
 You might be the next Bruce Lee or Jet Li, you never know.